kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

-# Contributing to OurPromise 🤝🏻
+# Contributing to KMPk 16/17 Grad Mag🤝🏻

 🎊If you're reading this, you're probably creating a Pull Request or planning to do so and that's great!🎊